 There are disadvantages to lease hire too.
 Primarily these are that you will never take ownership of the vehicle as the car or commercial vehicle must be sold to a third party at the end of the agreement.
 The hirer also takes on the administration and operating risk associated with the vehicle, including the road fund licence.

 Who is lease hire right for?

 A finance lease removes the pressures of heavy initial financial outlays.
 It is a proven method of giving your business access to the latest vehicles without actually having to take ownership and buy them outright.
 There are also tax benefits too, which make this an ideal finance method for many businesses.

 We hope that this blog has been insightful and has given you a better understanding of whether lease hire is something to consider for your next vehicle purchase.
-Keep your eyes peeled for next month’s blog and should you have any questions about anything covered, just get in touch using the links at the top of this page.
+Should you have any questions about anything covered, just get in touch by clicking on the buttons below.